-Sorema can supply complete turnkey washing and recycling plants, which can manage all stages of the process including cleaning the chemical de-inking circuit and wastewater treatment.
-For this purpose, Sorema offers the possibility to integrate, in the washing and recycling plant, a solution for the treatment of wastewater coming from the de-inking process.
-The wastewater treatment phase combines mechanical filtration processes with high-speed centrifuges, sedimentation with chemical adjuvants and purification with ozone and activated carbon treatments.
+Sorema is able to supply complete turnkey washing and recycling plants, which can manage all stages of the process, including cleaning the chemical de-inking circuit and wastewater treatment.
+For this purpose and thanks to the collaboration with the sister company Teknodepurazioni Aquae, Sorema offers the possibility to integrate, in the washing and recycling plant, a solution for the treatment of wastewater coming from the "deinking" process.
+The wastewater treatment phase combines mechanical filtration processes with high-speed centrifuges, sedimentation with chemical adjuvants, and purification with ozone and activated carbon treatments.

-Sorema and its partners are constantly engaged in the development and improvement of technologies aiming at answering customers' requests and to the ever-changing demands of the market.
+Sorema, and its partners, are constantly engaged in the development and improvement of technologies aiming at answering customers' requests and to the ever-changing demands of the market.
 As with all good recycling processes, Sorema aims to achieve the highest product quality with the lowest economic cost for production to ensure our customers remain competitive.